Welcome to parental mediation!

 On this page, you will find information about the meeting to which you have been summoned.
 Please read before you meet.

 You will enjoy a 13-14 minutes' uphill walk from Ammerud T-bane station.
 Use line 4 or 5 to Ammerud.
-When leaving the station, do not go to the right, but cross the street and go straight ahead up a little hill.
-Turn right in Lilloseterveien.
+When leaving the station, do not go to the right, but cross the street on the left side of the station and go straight ahead up a little hill.
+Immediately turn right in Lilloseterveien (a gps will want you to go straight ahead here).
 After having passed a top and going a little down again, turn left in Ammerudhellinga.
 Very soon you will meet Tjernveien in a T-crossing.
-Turn right, and you will se no. 29 almost immediately.
+Turn right, and you will se no. 29 immediately, right after the kindergarten.
 It is a white house (villa).
-It is situated in an uphill driveway on the right side of the street, above a grey house by the street – just after the kindergarten.
+It is situated in an uphill driveway on the right side of the street, above and behind a grey house by the street.
 The entrance is on the ground floor.

 Several lines stop at Grorud.
 From Grorud, take the T-bane one stop to Ammerud, and follow the instructions above.

 The mediation scheme

 We cooperate with the Family Prevention Offices in Oslo and the surrounding area.
-We mediate according to the public scheme that provides the parents with a mediation certificate ("Meglingsattest").
+We mediate according to the public scheme that provides the parents with a mediation certificate ("Meklingsattest").
 You receive the mediation certificate when you leave from the first meeting.

 The scheme applies to parents who have children together under the age of 16.
 In the mediation you discuss how your children should be looked after in the future, with the help of the mediator.
 Mediation is mandatory